osneo/oooii/Readme.txt

 oFramework        <== Cross-platform layer that implements complex concepts
                       generically using oPlatform interfaces, but is not platform -dependent.

-=== Required SDKs ===

-The project is by default set to build against the Kinect for Windows SDK v1.7.0, but it seems the license does not specify that we can redistribute it, so either download and install that SDK or remove the definition for oHAS_KINECT_SDK in oKinect.vcproj.
-The code is set up such that project dependencies can remain and linking to oKinect.lib should be fine/a noop but if any Kinect-specific APIs are called outside of the oKinect wrapper class (some util functions) then dealing with oHAS_KINECT_SDK will need to be done case-by-case in client code.

 === Ouroboros Gesture System ===